Background

 They strive to ascertain that their counterparty likes them and approves of their conduct, of their choices, before they actually meet them.

-They constrict, limit their world, evade challenges and risks and stunt their personal growth and development by avoiding anything and everything new.
+They constrict, limit their world, evade challenges and risks and stunt their personal growth and development by avoiding anything and everything new, unfamiliar people, novel activities or pursuits, exiting the comfort zone.

 People with avoidant personality disorder are mortified by shame and by the possibility of being mocked, criticized, rejected, humiliated or ridiculed in public.

-They are prone to having ideas of reference.
 They are perceived by others as reserved, timid and inhibited because their regard themselves as socially inept, repellent, unattractive, inferior, inadequate, dysfunctional, defective or deformed.

 Some avoidance even develop body dysmorphic disorders.